rogerfar/rdt-client/README.md

 This is a web interface to manage your torrents on Real-Debrid or AllDebrid.
 It supports the following features:

 - Add new torrents through magnets or files
-- Download all files from Real Debrid or AllDebrid to your local machine automatically
+- Download all files from Real-Debrid or AllDebrid to your local machine automatically
 - Unpack all files when finished downloading
 - Implements a fake qBittorrent API so you can hook up other applications like Sonarr or Couchpotato.
-- Built with Angular 11 and .NET 5
+- Built with Angular 13 and .NET 6

 **You will need a Premium service at Real-Debrid or AllDebrid!**